 A week before the death last year of M.F.
 Husain, India's leading artist, a work by him sourced in Athens made £168,000 at Bonhams, the international fine art auction house in London.
 This made it the highest priced painting by Husain sold in London auctions during 2011.

 Husain had a powerful link to Greece as he was fascinated by and painted Greek mythology, including the "three graces," all his life.

 Mehreen Rizvi, Director of Modern and Contemporary South Asian Art at Bonhams says: "We know that Husain's appeal goes well beyond interest from Indian collectors, and that includes the collecting community in Greece.
-Our agents in Athens, Art Expertise, will be happy to offer a complimentary appraisal.
+Our agents in Athens, Art Expertise, will be happy to offer a complimentary valuation.
 This would be a good time for Greeks holding paintings by Husain to have them valued as prices for work by MF Husain are doing very well at auction."

 Celebrated Indian artist MF Husain, who earned both fame and wrath for his paintings, died in London last year after being unwell for over a month.

 Popularly known as MF and regarded as the "Picasso of India", the artist breathed his last at the Royal Brompton Hospital at the age of 95.

 On June 1st 2011 at Bonhams sale of Modern and Contemporary Middle Eastern Art and South Asian Art an untitled image of a woman and horse by Husain, painted in 1970, sold for £168,000.
 Prior to the sale it was estimated to sell for £70,000 to £90,000.

 The picture came from a private Greek collection which acquired it from a gallery in Delhi in the early 1970s.The depiction of two of Husain's most iconic subjects, horses and women, are combined in this image to create a work laden with veiled symbols and intensity.